akshatgarg7/Just-In-Time-Detection-of-Unknown-Classes-Using-Deep-Learning/README.md

-Before ruinning the code install requirements.txt by running followin command in terminal """ sadasd """, and run siamese network in jupyter notebook
+Before ruinning the code install requirements.txt by running followin command in terminal ```sadasd ``` and run siamese network in jupyter notebook
 To download the data please click the [Link](https://www.kaggle.com/datasets/moltean/fruits)